 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-The top San Francisco districts are home to some of our best attractions, museums, and other things to do.
-My favorites include Chinatown, the Civic Center, and Union Square.
+The top San Francisco districts are home to some of our best attractions, museums, and other fun things to do.
+My favorite San Francisco neighborhoods include Chinatown, Civic Center, and Union Square.

-Other hotspots to see include the Haight-Ashbury, Fisherman's Wharf, and North Beach.
+More of the best areas to visit in San Francisco include the Haight-Ashbury, Fisherman's Wharf, and North Beach.

-Read on for details on the 10 most popular SF neighborhoods and what you can expect when you visit each one.
+Read on for details on the 10 best parts of San Francisco and what you can expect as you explore each one.

 Disclaimer: I receive a small commission from some of the links on this page.

-The Castro District begins where Market Street meets Castro and 17th Streets.
-Heading south of this intersection, you'll find lots of cafes and hangouts.
+The Castro begins where Market Street meets Castro and 17th Streets.
+Heading south from this intersection, you'll find lots of cafes and hangouts.
 This district lies west of the Mission District and north of Noe Valley.

-This is one of the San Francisco districts where you can try some dim sum, watch how fortune cookies are made, shop for cheap souvenirs, and visit the Buddhist temples.
+This is one of the San Francisco districts where you can taste some dim sum, watch how fortune cookies are made, shop for cheap souvenirs, and visit the Buddhist temples.

 >> Details on visiting Chinatown

-Civic Center sits on the north side of Market Street, about a mile down from Union Square.
+Civic Center sits on the north side of Market Street, about a mile southwest of Union Square.
 It is flanked by Hayes Valley to the west and the SoMa District to the east.

 This neighborhood has its own BART and light rail station.

-For many tourists, Fisherman's Wharf is at the top of the list of best San Francisco districts because of its high concentration of attractions and entertainment.
+For many tourists, Fisherman's Wharf is one of the best parts of San Francisco to visit because of its high concentration of attractions and entertainment.

-Fisherman's Wharf is located along the northern waterfront in the northeast part of San Francisco, between the Marina District to its west and North Beach to its east.
+Fisherman's Wharf is located along the northeast waterfront of the city, with the Marina District to its west and North Beach to the south.

 A scenic cable car ride or bus will take you to this area.